|Best power strip surge protector||Kasa Smart HS300 Plug Power Strip||Check Price||

 Perfect for media centers, office applications, and more.
 Amazon

 Users who are looking to charge numerous peripheral devices and enjoy the benefits of surge protection won’t have to skimp on normal three-pronged outlets with this Anker Power Strip and Surge Protector.
 Its 12 grounded outlets and three USB ports offer 4,000 joules of surge protection to devices of all sorts and offer multiple plug orientations, making it a good option for shared spaces and desk areas with a large number of devices to power.
+You can choose between 6-, 8-, and 10-foot cord lengths depending on the layout of your space.
+It’s the perfect model to put in a common room for shared use.

 Best heavy-duty surge protector: Tripp Lite Isobar 6